KATE KNIGHT

 1978, UK

-Historically, craft and tradition have played a vital role in establishing the feminine psyche, and it is these motifs that inspire and traverse my practice.
+Historically, craft and tradition have played a vital role in establishing the feminine psyche, and it is these motifs that ferment the roots of the work.

-Developments into exposing the psyche by material means, engage with specific made from scratch materials, such as; watercolour, genuine gesso, chalk pastel, as well as raw materials such as; wax, pigment, and clay.
-In seeking out materials that incite to transcend us beyond our own materiality, enables an agency that operates visually in unveiling the hidden and silent self, whilst simultaneously, operating in the concealment and disguise.
+Developments into exposing the psyche by material means, engage with specific made from scratch materials, for instance; genuine gesso is perceived and treated as the skin of the painting; and establishes an agency that operates visually in unveiling the hidden and silent self, a portrait as such...

 Dr Maria Walsh said of my work at Flowers ‘Artist of the Day’, 2010, “Knight’s work is like a feminine deconstruction of Francis Bacon, it isn’t just painting, it’s installation”.